paulo-david/paulo-david/README.md

 * 🌱 I’m currently learning backend ( Docker, Typescript, Postgres, TypeORM )
 * 💬 Ask me about anything, from pointers in C to this anime season
-* ⚡ Fun fact: I 🫀 solving puzzles and decode problems with logic
+* ⚡ Fun fact: I 🫀 solving puzzles and decoding problems with logic
 * 📬 How to reach me: paulodgsouza@gmail.com;
 <!--
 - 🔭 I’m currently working on ...